World map as barcode

 We work with established higher education (HE) partners (colleges, commercial, non-profit and specialist organisations) in the UK and internationally who share our ambitions, values and aspirations and for UK institutions.
 Potential UK delivery partners must be OfS registered.
 Our vision of collaboration is a two-way process providing mutual support to enhance opportunities for students, research and/or business development.

 We don't require an exclusive relationship to become a partner institution.
 We believe that partnership arrangements should reflect the shared and unique mission, situation and strategic direction of both institutions.
-Academic Partnerships works to ensure that both the University and partner institutions gain an acceptable return on investment on collaborative work - which allows for high quality delivery and on-going investment.
+Plymouth Global and Partnerships (Academic Registry) works to ensure that both the University and partner institutions achieve high quality delivery and mutually beneficial long-term relationships.

 Exploring potential partnerships